marschall/osgi-remoting-ejb/README.md

 JBoss
 -----
-To make the JBoss client libraries work optimal you need to add the following argument.
-This is independent of this project.
+To make the JBoss client libraries provided with this project work the following steps have to be taken:

-* add the following VM argument `-Dorg.osgi.framework.system.packages.extra=sun.nio.ch,sun.refelect`
+* add the following VM argument `-Dorg.osgi.framework.system.packages.extra=sun.nio.ch,sun.refelect`, this is independent of this project
 * deploy the following bundles:
  * org.jboss.spec.javax.transaction.jboss-transaction-api_1.1_spec
  * org.jboss.spec.javax.ejb.jboss-ejb-api_3.1_spec